dafer45/TBTK/doc/Tutorials.md

 |--------------------------------|----------------|----------|------------|
 | \f$a_{\uparrow\uparrow}\f$     | \f$-\mu_B B\f$ | {0}      | {0}        |
 | \f$a_{\downarrow\downarrow}\f$ | \f$\mu_B B\f$  | {1}      | {1}        |
-Here the first column is an analytical symbold for the hopping amplitude, the second is its actual value, while the third and forth column corresponds to the numerical representation of the first and second index of \f$a_{\mathbf{i}\mathbf{j}}\f$.
+Here the first column is an analytical symbol for the hopping amplitude, the second is its actual value, while the third and forth column corresponds to the numerical representation of the first and second index of \f$a_{\mathbf{i}\mathbf{j}}\f$.
-The three last columns is therefore a sufficient representation of the hopping amplitude and is what enters into the numerical model.
+The three last columns forms a complete representation of the hopping amplitude and is what enters into the numerical model.
 This particular way of representing the hopping amplitudes reoccurs throughout TBTK and its documentation.

-# Implementing the calculation {#Implementing the calculation}
+# Implementing the calculation {#ImplementingTheCalculation}
-## Understanding *src/main.cpp*
+## Understanding *src/main.cpp* (C++ crash course)
-We are now ready to create the application and assume that an empty project has been created as described in the "Creating a new application" tutorial.
+We are now ready to create the application and assume that an empty project is created as described in the "Creating a new application" tutorial.
-Once created, we open the file *src/main.cpp*, which should contain the following code
+Once created, we open the file *src/main.cpp*, which contains the following code
 ```cpp
 	#include "TBTK/Streams.h"